Zetia Side Effects

 Generic Name: ezetimibe

-Note: This document contains side effect information about ezetimibe.
-Some of the dosage forms listed on this page may not apply to the brand name Zetia.
+Note: This page contains side effects data for the generic drug ezetimibe.
+It is possible that some of the dosage forms included below may not apply to the brand name Zetia.

 For the Consumer

 As well as its needed effects, ezetimibe (the active ingredient contained in Zetia) may cause unwanted side effects that require medical attention.Frequency not determined